tushark88/travel-reopening/public/data/ES_international.md

 - Nationals and residents
 - Immediate family members of a national of Spain traveling together
-- Travelers transitting through Spain to reach their place of residence in Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland
+- Travelers transiting through Spain to reach their place of residence in Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland
 - Other exceptions apply.
 Refer to the [IATA website](https://www.iatatravelcentre.com/international-travel-document-news/1580226297.htm) for more details.
 - On **June 21, 2020**, Spain will reopen its borders to countries from the EU Schengen area with the exception of Portugal, which opens its borders with Spain on **July 1, 2020**.
 - On **July 1, 2020**, Spain plans to open its borders to other foreign tourists.